I3N0dWZm/I3N0dWZm.github.io/_posts/2023-03-17-USB_Stick_Data_Recovery.md

-### Recovering Files from a USB stick with randomly corrupt files names
+### Recovering files from a USB stick with randomly corrupt files names

 A user came to me with a corrupted usb stick, most of the original files seemed to be intact but a lot of random large files had been generated,